tomino-valky/sspyyder/README.md

-# 🕷️ Pavúk — Biotechnology Research Monitor
+# 🕷️ Pawúk — Biotechnology Research Monitor

-**Pavúk** (*Slovak for "spider"*) is a Scrapy-based pipeline that aggregates the latest neurobiology and biotechnology research from public APIs into structured JSON data.
+**Pawúk** is a Scrapy-based pipeline that aggregates the latest neurobiology and biotechnology research from public APIs into structured JSON data.
 Built as a master's thesis project at Masaryk University.

 ## What It Does